jamiechong/revisionize/readme.txt

 5. The original post is kept around as a revision just in case you want to revert back to the way things were.

 == Changelog ==

+= 1.3.1 =
+* Fix issue where publishing a revision did not overwrite the original post when ACF 5 was installed but no fields were assigned to the post type.

 = 1.3.0 =
 * Add filters to let developers control which users can revisionize or access revisionized posts.
 [See here](https://github.com/jamiechong/revisionize/pull/6) for more details on how to use.
 Thanks @ryanshoover.